zbowang/BeamerTheme/README.md

 (Hint: Make sure that template_long.tex and your tex file is in the same folder.)

-Of course, you cna modify the theme based on the two template files to extend new styles.
+Of course, you can modify the theme based on the two template files to extend new styles.
 For each element you want to modify, just google it!
 There are a lot of answers to help you.

+Next, let's see some demos.

 ## Demos